Nef10/SwiftBeanCount/README.md

 ### Commodities

-Simply add the symbol used on Wealthsimple:
+If the commodity in your ledger differs from the symbol used by Wealthsimple, simply add `wealthsimple-symbol` as meta data:

 ```
-2011-10-18 commodity ACWV
+2011-10-18 commodity ACWVETF
   wealthsimple-symbol: "ACWV"
 ```